- Full Description

 In Rockford Lhotkas Expert C# 2008 Business Objects, youll learn how to use advanced .NET Framework capabilities alongside object-oriented design and programming to create scalable, maintainable objectoriented applications.
 Better still, this book includes Component-based Scalable Logical Architecture (CSLA) .NET 3.6, a widely-used framework on which you can base your application development.
 By using the concepts and framework in the book, you can focus more on your business issues and less on technology.

 Using VS 2008 and C# 3.0, Rockford Lhotka shows you how CSLA .NET 3.6 allows great flexibility in object persistence, so business objects can use virtually any data sources available.
 The CSLA framework supports 1, 2 and ntier models through the concept of mobile objects.
 This provides the flexibility to optimize performance, scalability, security, and fault tolerance with no changes to code in the UI or business objects.

 Business objects based on CSLA.NET 3.6 automatically gain many advanced features that simplify the creation of Windows forms, web forms, WPF, WCF, WF, and web services interfaces, and LINQ.

 This book is for .NET developers using Visual Studio 2008 who want to create .NET applications that provide high performance and scalability, employing objectoriented programming techniques in a distributed environment.

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 63:I suspect that the base class description for the Editable Child and the Editable root list are reversed.

 I cannot say for sure but the descriptions lead me to believe that.